A platform to build on

 The External Data Module integrates all these data, so you can visualize, select, and analyze all your data in sync.

-Integrate and control external equipment
+Control external equipment

 Complete automation of research saves time, effort, and money.
 Not only does it make things easier, more importantly it enhances the reliability and validity of your results.
 This is what the Trial & Hardware Control Module offers: it lets you control external equipment from within EthoVision XT and define experiment protocols.